roubachof/Sharpnado.Shadows/README.md

 To have a better control of your shades, `Shadows` provides 2 kinds of `MarkupExtension`:

 1. One immutable collection of shades: `ImmutableShades`
-2. One mutable collection: `ShadesStack`
+2. One mutable collection: `ShadeStack`

 Use the first one if the shade collection will not change and the second one if you want to dynamically add or remove shades.